 - Click Bookmarks again and click Flood View 2.

 For many projects, you'll need to search for relevant data to complete your mapping and analysis.
 In addition to ArcGIS Living Atlas of the World, you can use the ArcGIS Online tab in the Catalog pane to search for maps and layers shared to ArcGIS Online.
-You can also search for data on ArcGIS Hub to find open-access data from thousands of organizations that share their authoritative data.
+You can also use ArcGIS Open Data to find open-access data from thousands of organizations that share their authoritative data.